terraform-ibm-modules/terraform-ibm-cbr/cbr-service-profile/README.md

-# CBR service profile
+# CBR service module

-This profile creates a list of CBR zones and rules.
+This module creates a list of CBR zones and rules.
 Accepts a list of VPC CRNs / service references to create CBR zones and a list of target services to create the rule matching these profiles.
 It supports to target the service using name, account id, tags, resource group.
 ## Usage

 ```hcl